 Support during exams

-Support that may be recommended for in-hall exams includes extra time, an adapted seating arrangement and the option to take the exam on a computer.
+Support that may be recommended for exams includes extra time, sitting in a smaller group, and the option to take the exam on a computer.

 • You must register yourself and your support requirements in Ladok during the registration period.
 Registration opens 21 days before the exam date and closes 7 days before the exam.
 If you encounter any problems with your registration, please email tentamen@mau.se before the deadline.

-• If you have been granted the 'computer as an aid' support measure and have registered for it, the following programmes are available to help you: the speech synthesis programme 'TorTalk' and the spell-checking programmes 'StavaRex' and 'SpellRight'.
+• If you have been granted the 'computer as an aid' support measure and have registered for it Ladok, the following programmes are available to help you: the speech synthesis programme 'TorTalk' and the spell-checking programmes 'StavaRex' and 'SpellRight'.
 Headphones are also provided with the computer.

 Exams